Rishavkapil/DevOps_Notes/Kubernetes/Workload Resources.md

 ## Stateful applications

-A statefull application stores data and each pod has unique identity.
+A stateful application stores data and each pod has unique identity.

-- IF a pod dies, new pod must keeps the same data.
+- If a pod dies, new pod must keeps the same data.
 - for this we attach volumes to the pod